 Rock Hill is a decidedly white-collar town, with fully 87.25% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Rock Hill is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Rock Hill who work in management occupations (14.03%), office and administrative support (12.67%), and law enforcement and fire fighting (10.99%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.81% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Rock Hill telecommute to their jobs.
+Overall, about 9.81% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Rock Hill is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.